½ DAY - KERNE BRIDGE

 ½ day Canoe hire trip from Kerne Bridge to Symonds Yat

 Canoeing the Wye from Kerne Bridge to Symonds Yat takes half a day.
 It usually takes about 3 hours of comfortable downstream paddling.
-The half day trips run at 12.00 and 13.00 and you return by 16.00 and 17.00 respectively.
+The half day trip runs at 12.30 and you return around 16.30.

 If you are an early riser and want to get out on the river first thing, our day trips run at 08:00 and 09:00, see our 1 day trip page for more details.